tgorordo/carousel/README.md

 # Carousel
-*A simple Stable Matching solver.*
+*A simple gale-shapley stable matcher for applicants to positions/assignments.*

 ## Examples
 Here are some usage examples: